World leaders pledge to redouble pandemic fight at special APEC meeting

 In June, APEC trade ministers agreed to review trade barriers and expedite the cross-border transit of COVID-19 vaccines and related goods, but stopped short of a broad commitment to remove tariffs which New Zealand was pushing for.

-There have been over 50 million cases of COVID-19 within APEC's borders, with over one million deaths.
+There have been over 50 million cases of COVID-19 within APEC's borders, with over 1 million deaths.
 APEC-wide GDP contracted by 1.9% in 2020.

-(Additional Reporting by Jeff Mason and David Brunnstrom in Washington, Tom Allard in Jakarta, Yew Lun Tian in Beijing, Ben Blanchard in Taipei, Panu Wongcha-Um in Bangkok; Editing by Lincoln Feast and Nick Macfie)
+(Additional reporting by Jeff Mason and David Brunnstrom in Washington, Tom Allard in Jakarta, Yew Lun Tian in Beijing, Ben Blanchard in Taipei, Panu Wongcha-Um in Bangkok and Swati Pandey in Sydney; Writing by Jeff Mason and Praveen Menon; Editing by Lincoln Feast, Jon Boyle, Daniel Wallis and Marguerita Choy)

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)